billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

    time-driven logging mechanisms, such as an audit log or a traffic log, can contain millions of entries.

-   Retrieval of all the entries can lead to inefficiencies in the server, the client, and the network in between.
+   Retrieval of all the entries can lead to inefficiencies (e.g., long loading time, memory overutilization or crash) in the server, the client, and the network in between.
 For instance, consider the following: